By Marc blanchet - technical and it director, orange france - February 06, 2020

-We are working with our historical partners: the equipment manufacturers Nokia and Ericsson, but also Chinese company Huawei, which is leading the way in 5G, as well as Samsung and ZTE at Group level.
+We are working with our historical partners: the equipment manufacturers Nokia and Ericsson, as well as Samsung and ZTE at Group level.
 We have also brought in Orange customers, the local authorities concerned and the government and government agencies – ARCEP and the French National Frequencies Agency (ANFR) – the latter having voiced their curiosity about the new technology.

 The experiments have clearly shown that rolling out 5G will not be a mere matter of picking up where 4G left off.
 We will need to rework all of our processes, and thus also retrain all of our teams so that they have the necessary skills sets.

 They have prompted us to do a lot of work on specific technical aspects that will become key cost-reduction enablers in the deployment process: the sizing and power of the antennas we install, as well as optimized energy consumption at the sites.